RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve The Royal Game of Ur
+about: Report a bug to help us improve The Royal Game of Ur
 title: ''
 labels: bug
 assignees: ''